LDEO-CREW/Pythonic-DISORT/README.md

 # Installation

+* From PyPI: (TODO: need to first publish on PyPI)
-Installation instructions: TODO (we need to first publish PyDISORT on PyPI).
+* From Conda-forge: (TODO: need to first publish on Conda-forge)
+* By cloning repository: `pip install PyDISORT` in the `Pythonic-DISORT` directory

 ## Requirements to run PyDISORT
 * `numpy >= 1.12`